 Microtonal music can also be played on string instruments that aren’t fretted, such as the upright bass, violin, viola, cello, and a variety of other stringed instruments.
 Because the microtones on the neck of the instrument are extremely close together, it can be difficult for a musician with large fingers to achieve the correct position on the instrument in some cases.

 Microtones are impossible to play on wind instruments like the clarinet, flute, and saxophone.
 The holes in a wind instrument are spaced at regular intervals along a wooden or metal tube.
 To adjust pitch, the holes are closed.
-The mechanism on wind instruments prevents this method from being used, despite the fact that covering half of a hole will change the pitch less than a half step.
+The mechanism on wind instruments prevents this method from being used, despite the fact that covering half of a hole will change the pitch by less than a half step.

-Even if an instrument can play microtones, the music must be performed a skilled musician.
+Even if an instrument can play microtones, the music must be performed by a skilled musician.
 To distinguish between tones, microntonal music necessitates a highly refined sense of hearing.
 Learning to play microtonal music would be difficult for a musician who has been trained to play music in the twelve note octave pattern because his ear would be unaccustomed to the tuning.